bachard/2015-DL-practicalcourse/README.md

 3. For t-SNE, please place the bhtsne c++ implementation provided at http://lvdmaaten.github.io/tsne in the folder tsne/bhtsne, along with the python wrapper

-4. Python packages theano, climin matplotlib, cPickle and gzip are required
+4. Python packages theano, numpy, climin, matplotlib, scipy, cPickle and gzip are required

+5. For each script (except t-SNE), you can modify the parameters in the file.

 Questions:
 ==========